boudzela/data_cleaning/README.md

 **-- check again for the duplicates --**

-### Deal with datatypes of the columns
+### 5. Deal with datatypes of the columns
 **-- check the types --
 -- go column by column: decide on the datatype (consider content and max/min values), remove unwanted characters, correct spelling, separate or combine values --**

 * Initial types
 ![image](https://github.com/user-attachments/assets/b7b2ce6e-9720-4b54-89ad-111a2802aa5e)

 * Column Ram and Weight
+I run into problem with weight column as I forgot to look into extremes!
+In the script I added the lines where I identify max / min value, return these values and then delete the unwanted ones from the table.

 I removed non-numerical symbols GB and kg and tried to change the data type, though the weight column seemed to contain some rows with non-numberical values.
 ![image](https://github.com/user-attachments/assets/9c91cc7f-807a-490d-b50d-2f9aeed44f3d)

-to indentify and remove them:
+ indentified and removed them:
 ![image](https://github.com/user-attachments/assets/fcaaad36-9871-493b-9f11-405798883e0c)
 ![image](https://github.com/user-attachments/assets/4ec8615e-0920-41de-a4de-bf1be1db6402)

-If I had identified extremes after I removed 'GB' and 'TB', the process would have been smoother.
-In the script I added the lines where I identify max / min value, return these values and then delete the unwanted ones from the table.

 * Column Gpu